pydio/pydio-doc-admin-guide/4_connecting_your_storage/6_sharding_with_template_path.md

 }
 ```

-The template path is also applied for your personal Cells (the ones that you create without a root).
+There is also template path for your personal Cells (the ones that you create without a root).

 Now that you understand the concepts, lets create our own template path.